abemscac/pies-doc/docs/react/optimization-functions.md

 `memo()` works in the following way:

 - When the component is rendered for the first time, React memoizes its rendered output.
-- When the component is about to do a re-render **triggered by parent component**, React will use [`Object.is()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) to compare every property in the props between two renders to see if it's the same.
+- When the component is about to do a re-render **triggered by parent component**, React will use [`Object.is()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) to check if every property in props is the same as the previous render.
-  - If all props are the same, React will return the memoized value without running any code in the component.
+  - If nothing has changed, React will return the memoized value without running any code in the component.
   - Otherwise the component will re-render as usual, and the previously memoized value will be replaced by the new rendered output.
-- If the component should only re-render when certain props change, you can pass a function to the second parameter `arePropsEqual()` to customize the checking logic of props equality.
+- If the component should only re-render when certain props change, you can pass a function to the second argument `arePropsEqual()` to customize the checking logic of props equality.

 Therefore, **the effect of `memo()` is only to be be seen when the memoized component is being used as a child**.